beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 ### <a name="keyframes"></a>Keyframes

+Keyframes have been selected using the [scene detect library](https://www.scenedetect.com/).
+They are accompanied by spectrograms of 1 second audio centered around the keyframe.

-Keyframes are shown in a grid under the media viewer.
+The keyframes are shown in a grid under the media viewer.
 They provide a visual and auditory overview of the current video.

-Keyframes have been detected using the scene detect library.
-They are accompanied by spectrograms of 1 second audio centered around the keyframe.

 When the video is playing, the currently active keyframe is highlighted.
 Clicking on a tile moves the player video position to the keyframe timestamp.
 This way one can navigate the video, in addition to the left/right buttons that move playback to the previous or next keyframe.

-Using the annotation button, annotations can be made on a segment that spans the keyframe start and end time.

 The keyframes grid is also available in the resource viewer.
 It provides the same control for the media playback as in the similarity tool.

 ### <a name="related-keyframes"></a>Related keyframes

 Related keyframes are loaded for the active keyframe.
 Results can be controlled using the query options.
-Use the info icon behind each input to learn more about its use!
+Use the info icon behind each input to learn more about its use.

 Based on the input keyframe, similar keyframes will be found by comparing the distance between visual and auditory feature vectors that have been created using the [VisXP model](#technology).
 The vector search itself is handled by an Elastic Search backend.
 Search scores can be displayed by using the score button: